karno/reqwest-oauth1/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Known Issue

+This library still depends on the older version `0.3.3` of `oauth1-request`.
+This library depends on the raw implementation of the oauth1 signing method, however, the recent versions of `oauth1-request` hide their raw interface.
+Therefore, we can't migrate to a newer version of them.

+Currently, severe vulnerabilities have not reported on those versions, so I think we can still use older versions, but your contributions are always welcome.